PreethiAnanthBabu/Aws-Solution-Architect-Labs/EC2 (Elastic Compute Cloud).md/Features.md

     -Reserved Instances – 1 or 3-year commitment (cheaper)
     -Savings Plans – Flexible commitment
     -Spot Instances – Up to 90% cheaper (can be interrupted)

+# Elastic IP:
+     Normal public IPs change when an instance is stopped and started.Elastic IP remains the same even after stop/start Useful for production servers and DNS mapping
+# Key Features
+    -Static IPv4 address
+    -Region-specific
+    -Can be moved between instances
+    -One Elastic IP is free only when attached to a running instance